 3rd/Mystic Hills/Nash/Sourdough/Triple Tree/Fowler/ loop (4 options):

 Start at MOR or Sacajawea Middle School and ride South 3rd Ave to Nash Rd.
-From here, you can choose to continue straight up to the Mystic Hills neighborhood to 19th and return to starting point.
-Or take a left onto Nash, left onto Sourdough Rd, left onto Goldenstein Ln, right onto South 3rd and back to starting point.
-Another option is to take a right on Nash, cross 19th, bike through the Hyalite Vista neighborhood to Fowler, make a right onto Fowler, a right onto Patterson, a left onto 19th, a right onto Goldenstein and a left onto 3rd to return to starting point.
+From here you can choose to continue straight up to the Mystic Hills neighborhood to 19th and return to starting point, or take a left onto Nash then a left onto Sourdough Rd then a left onto Goldenstein Ln and right back onto South 3rd and back to starting point.
+Another option is to take a right on Nash, cross 19th, bike through the Hyalite Vista neighborhood to Fowler, make a right onto Fowler and a right onto Patterson, a left onto 19th, a right onto Goldenstein and a left onto 3rd to return to starting point.
 An additional challenge would be to go up Triple Tree and back from Sourdough.

 Bear Canyon:

-From the Highlands baseball fields parking lot, take Ellis St to right onto Haggerty Ln, left onto Bluebird Ln, left onto Mt Ellis Rd, cross the RR tracks, right onto the frontage road, right under the interstate onto Bozeman Trail Rd, left onto Bear Canyon Rd to the end; turn around and return by same route.
+From the Highlands baseball fields parking lot, take Ellis St to right onto Haggerty Ln, left onto Bluebird Ln, left onto Mt Ellis Rd cross the RR tracks and right onto the frontage road, right under the interstate onto Bozeman Trail Rd, left onto Bear Canyon Rd to the end.
+Turn around and return by same route.

 Chico:

-Park at Chico Hot Springs and ride out to East River Rd, turn right continuing to Mill Creek Rd, turn right until road becomes gravel, follow same route back.
-Often bikers choose to soak and/or have lunch at Chico Hot Springs.
+Park at Chico Hot Springs and ride out to and make a left onto East River Rd to the end where it meets US 89.
+Follow same route back.
+Often bikers choose to soak and/or have lunch at Chico Hot Springs or Sage Lodge.

 Cottonwood/ Gooch Hill:

-From the Kirk Hill parking lot, make a left onto S 19th, left onto Cottonwood Rd, right onto Law Rd ( dirt/gravel for about 1 mile), right onto Gooch Hill Rd, right onto Blackwood Rd, right onto Cottonwood Rd, left onto Patterson, right onto Fowler, left onto 19th back to the start.
+From the Kirk Hill parking lot make a left onto S 19th, left onto Cottonwood Rd, right onto Law Rd (dirt/gravel for about 1 mile), right onto Gooch Hill Rd, right onto Blackwood Rd, right onto Cottonwood Rd, left onto Patterson, right onto Fowler, left onto 19th returning to the start.
 This ride is hilly.

 Ennis Lake: